-Motor Skill Development and Supportive Positioning for Feeding Reflexes to Voluntary Control from Birth to 6 months Rooting Sucking Swallowing Breathing Infant Reflexes When a baby's cheek is gently stroked near the mouth, the infant will turn head to the side being stroked.
-Putting a nipple-sized object in an infant's mouth will elicit an automatic sucking reflex.
-Young infants suck and swallow as a single reflex action until about 6 months.
-The presence of liquid in the mouth triggers a swallow reflex directly after a sucking reflex.
-Breathing remains a semi-reflexive action throughout the lifespan.
+Motor Skill Development and Supportive Positioning for Feeding: Reflexes to Voluntary Control fron n Birth to 6 Months Infant Reflexes Caregiver Responses Rooting When a baby's cheek is gently stroked near the mouth, the infant will turn head to the side being stroked.
+Caregivers can stroke the cheek to orient the infant to a bottle or nipple.
+Sucking Putting a nipple-sized object in an infant's mouth will elicit an automatic sucking reflex.
+Caregivers can and do offer non-nutritive suckers to soothe infants between feeding times.
+Swallowing Young infants suck and swallow as a single reflex action until about 6 months.The presence of liquid in the mouth triggers a swallow reflex directly after a sucking reflex.
+Caregivers may notice that young infants spit or push liquid and early, soft food options out.
+This is because the tongue is used to pushing against the nipple to get the milk or formula into their mouths Breathing Breathing remains a semi-reflexive action throughout the lifespan.
 Very young infants develop a rhythmic burst-pause feeding pattern to begin coordinating breathing with sucking & swallowing.
 It is common to swallow air during feeding and to confuse a breath with a suck-swallow.
-Caregiver Response Caregivers can stroke the cheek to orient the infant to a bottle or nipple.
-Caregivers can and do offer non-nutritive suckers to soothe infants between feeding times.
-Caregivers may notice that young infants spit or push liquid and early, soft food options out.
-This is because the tongue is used to pushing against the nipple to get the milk or formula into their mouths.
 Caregivers can use supportive holding positions to help infants coordinate breathing with the burst-pause pattern (head higher than body, turned toward caregiver, outside arm higher than arm against body).
 Holding the infant upright and over one shoulder part-way through and after a feeding session helps dispel swallowed air that can create tummy distress.